-The reminder is a courtesy email sent to the participant to fill out their survey.
-The reminder is sent to employees who have not yet responded to the survey.
+The reminder is a courtesy email sent to the participant to complete the survey.
+The reminder is sent to employees who have not responded to the survey.
 Days are not based on business days.
 You will have the opportunity to send manual reminders once the exit survey is published.

-The first step (and one of the most important steps) of the exit survey process is deciding which questions you're going to ask.
+The first step of the exit survey process is deciding which questions you will ask.

-Lattice Surveys come with a question bank based on the Lattice Exit Survey template.
+Lattice Surveys have a question bank based on the Lattice Exit Survey template.
 These questions would work well in any organization looking to run a general exit survey.

 If you wish, you can remove any questions.
-To add custom questions, create the question within the question bank first before adding to your survey.
+To add custom questions, create the question within the question bank before adding it to your survey.

 Add any current employees eligible to receive an Exit Survey.